timothystorm/configuration-ext/README.md

 ```

 ## Spring Utilities
-Utilities are provided Spring dependency injection in conjunction with commons
+Utilities are provided for Spring dependency injection in conjunction with commons
 configuration.

 ### ConfigurationFactory